Towards Costless Model Selection in Contextual Bandits: A Bias-Variance Perspective: ORACLES

+There is a long line of work that reduces contextual bandit algorithms to oracle subroutines \citep[e.g.,][]{agarwal2014taming,foster2018practical,foster2020beyond}.
+We take a similar approach, and describe our key oracle subroutines and assumptions in this section.

-We use a model selection oracle for estimation over the set of classes $\{\F_1,\F_2,\dots,\F_M\}$ as a subroutine for our algorithm $\CVBandit$.
-In \Cref{ass:model-selection}, we state our requirements of this estimation oracle and outline one of many approaches to construct such an oracle. \begin{assumption}[Estimation Oracle] For every index $i\in[M]$, we assume access to an offline model selection oracle for estimation ($\MSOracle_i$) over the sequence of classes $\F_1,\F_2,\dots,\F_i$ that satisfies the following property.
-There exists a constant $C_0 \geq 1$ such that for any probability kernel $p$, any natural number $n$, and any $\zeta \in (0, 1)$, the following holds with probability at least $1-\zeta$:
+To estimate models in class $\allF_i$, we use a model selection oracle over the set $\{\F_k| d_k\leq \alld_i \}$.
+In \Cref{ass:model-selection}, we state our requirements for this oracle. \begin{oracle}[Estimation Oracle] For all $j\in[M']$, we assume access to an offline model selection oracle for estimation ($\MSOracle_j$) over classes $\{\F_k| d_k\leq \alld_j \}$ satisfying the following property: There exists a constant $C_0 \geq 1$ such that for any exploration policy $p$, any natural number $n$, and any $\zeta \in (0, 1)$, the following holds with probability at least $1-\zeta$:

-Where $\hatf$ is the output of $\MSOracle_i$ fitted on $n$ independently and identically drawn samples from the distribution $D(p)$.
-Here $b_j(p)$ is defined by \eqref{eq:b-kernel}, and $\xi_j$ is a known function given by:
+Here, $\hatf$ is the output of $\MSOracle_j$ fitted on $n$ independently and identically drawn samples from $D(p)$, $B_i$ is defined in \eqref{eq:capb}, and $\xi_i$ is given by: